steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 1. Start with the official example
 2. Refactor it
 3. Make Routes to filter user requests
-4. Build Handlers to responsd to them
+4. Build Handlers to respond to them
 5. Link them to end the API with macro
 6. Test it work with CURL and Rust
 7. **Conclusion**